Darvaz (region): Conquest by Bukhara

-During the instability in Khoqand that had been occurring since 1842, the Mir of Karategin, Mohammad Rahim, had provided shelter to political enemies and was adamant on opposing Russian expansion into Central Asia.
+During the instability in Khoqand that had been occurring since 1842, the Mir of Karategin, Muhammad Rahim, had provided shelter to political enemies and was adamant on opposing Russian expansion into Central Asia.
 During the Russian campaign against Khoqand in 1875–76, rumors began to spread of an impending attack by the Mir of Karategin.
 As a result, when the campaign was over the Emir of Bukhara, Muzaffar, had an excuse to invade both of these principalities.

 Despite efforts in the spring of 1876 by the Mir to avoid the incoming assault, by early August the principality was in the hands of Bukhara and Mohammad Rahim was put under house arrest.
-Mohammad Sa'id was appointed the ruler of Karategin but the following year he was deposed and it was turned into a Bukharan beylik (province).
+Muhammad Sa'id was appointed the ruler of Karategin but the following year he was deposed, with Karategin becoming a Bukharan beylik (province).

-Soon after Darvaz was invaded in December 1877.
-The reason for this is due to the Mir not wanting to pay the annual tribute.
-By the following spring, all of the principality was occupied and absorbed into Bukhara.
+In December 1877, after Shah Sirajuddin refused to pay tribute to the Emir of Bukhara, Darvaz was invaded.
+By the following spring, it had been occupied and absorbed into Bukhara.
 200 people were killed during this conflict.
 It was placed under the administration of the Emir and controlled by a militia numbering 500–600.
-By this time, the last ruler of Darvaz, Shah Siraj al-Din (who was also a relative of Mohammad Sa'id) only controlled Qal'a-yi Khumb, Wanch, Yazghulam, and lands of amlak-dars (estate holders) on the left bank of the Panj as far south as Khwahan.
-He lived in confinement until the end of Muzaffar's reign, when he was released on orders of the governor-general of Turkestan.
-The Mir's sons managed to escape to Bukhara, while two other relatives of Siraj al-Din who were amlak-dars on the left bank of the Panj, managed to flee to Badakhshan.
-One of them tried to seize the left bank of the Panj supported by the Afghans, but failed and was executed in Bukhara.
+By this time, the principality's territories were limited to Qal'a-yi Khumb, Wanch, Yazghulam, and the lands of amlak-dars (estate holders) on the left bank of the Panj as far south as Khwahan.
+Shah Sirajuddin lived in confinement until the end of Muzaffar's reign, when he was released on orders of the governor-general of Turkestan.
+The Mir's sons managed to escape to Bukhara, while two other relatives of Sirajuddin, who were amlak-dars on the left bank of the Panj, managed to flee to Badakhshan.
+One tried to seize the left bank of the Panj supported by the Afghans, but failed and was executed in Bukhara.

 Government

 The Mirs of Darvaz and their power was based on a system of patronage.
 The Mir's supporters were given shares of loot from raids as well as revenues from taxation.
 The existence of large extended families resulted in internal divisions of labor.

+Although the Mirdom of Darwaz was incorporated into the modern states of Afghanistan and Tajikistan, the descendents of the emirate remain in the area, with as many as 40 to 50 villages still speaking the Darwaz language, considered by them to be a dialect of Dari, and the related Tengshaw language, in villages closer to Vanj.

+Limited ethological studies seem to incur that Darwaz culture has two classes: a landed and an un-landed class.